chodon/helpful_little_scripts/README.md

 # helpful_little_scripts
-These are small scripts to help manipulate phylogenomic data
+These are small scripts or unix commands to help manipulate phylogenomic data